Table of Contents[Hide][Show]

 Because courts generally cannot consider new evidence later, the appeal stage is your most important opportunity to build the administrative record.

-ERISA Law and Reliance Standard Disability Claims
+How Does ERISA Affect Reliance Standard Disability Claims?

 Most employer-sponsored disability plans are governed by ERISA, a federal law that strongly favors insurers.